kollier-martin/kollier-martin/README.md

 }
 ```

 Apparently I have two last names :laughing:.
 Kollier is pronounced (Call-Yer) and the pronunciation with Martin is a given.
 I am a Full-Stack developer with around 2 years of experience.
 I mostly handle project logic pertaining to anything Java related, but I also have a bit of experience in front-end development with Angular/React.
 The reason I am in this industry is because I love to code.
 In my spare time, I will practice new languages, work on my knowledge of fundamentals, and take swings at problems that involve complex algorithms (that may never be used in normal environments).
-My hobbies are: traveling, gaming, reading,
+My hobbies are: traveling, gaming, and reading.

+### • Currently Learning •
+JBPM
+J2EE
+C Suite (C, C++, C#)
+Scala
+JS

 ### • Contact Information •
 Email: kollierm@yahoo.com